safeFBDC-TU-Darmstadt/.github/profile/README.md

 # safeFBDC @ TU Darmstadt

 This site contains the software prototypes developed during research in the safeFBDC project at TU Darmstadt.
 Each repository is its own project with source code and documentation.
-This document gives an overview of all projects.
-These are the results of Milestone L1.15 "2.
-Platform Prototype TruFinance".
+This document gives a short overview of all projects.
+These are the results of Milestone L1.16 "Final Platform Prototype TruFinance".

 **Not all projects are currently publicly available.** If you are a member of the safeFBDC project, DLR, BMWK or other associated partner, you can reach out to [Adrian Lutsch](https://www.informatik.tu-darmstadt.de/systems/systems_tuda/group/team_detail_117568.en.jsp) for access and/or a download link.